Fundamental theorem of arithmetic: Uniqueness without Euclid's lemma

 As the positive integers less than s have been supposed to have a unique prime factorization, $p_1$ must occur in the factorization of either $q_1-p_1$ or Q. The latter case is impossible, as Q, being smaller than s, must have a unique prime factorization, and $p_1$ differs from every $q_j.$ The former case is also impossible, as, if $p_1$ is a divisor of $q_1-p_1,$ it must be also a divisor of $q_1,$ which is impossible as $p_1$ and $q_1$ are distinct primes.

 Therefore, there cannot exist a smallest integer with more than a single distinct prime factorization.
 Every positive integer must either be a prime number itself, which would factor uniquely, or a composite that also factors uniquely into primes, or in the case of the integer $1$, not factor into any prime.

 Generalizations

 The first generalization of the theorem is found in Gauss's second monograph (1832) on biquadratic reciprocity.
 This paper introduced what is now called the ring of Gaussian integers, the set of all complex numbers a + bi where a and b are integers.
-It is now denoted by $\mathbb{Z}[i].$ He showed that this ring has the four units ±1 and ±i, that the non-zero, non-unit numbers fall into two classes, primes and composites, and that (except for order), the composites have unique factorization as a product of primes.
+It is now denoted by $\mathbb{Z}[i].$ He showed that this ring has the four units ±1 and ±i, that the non-zero, non-unit numbers fall into two classes, primes and composites, and that (except for order), the composites have unique factorization as a product of primes (up to the order and multiplication by units).